zephyo/Wholesome-Cats/README.md

 ### Asset Bundling
 * Moved memory-heavy assets to asset bundles on AWS S3
 * Loaded Asset Bundles with UnityWebRequest instead of WWW.LoadFromCacheOrDownload for performance
-* Reduced Facebook Messenger WebGL build from to 6.7 MB
+* Reduced Facebook Messenger WebGL build from 24.1 MB to 6.7 MB
 ### Monetization
 * Android, iOS, and Messenger contain in-app purchases using Unity's Codeless IAP for Android/iOS and Facebook's Game SDK for Messenger
 * Android/iOS contain Unity Ads integration